RocketLeagueMapmaking/theme-rlmm/docs/guide/theme/components.md

 - `'app-windows'`: if on Windows, open urls in the Steam app
 - `'app'`: always open urls in the Steam app
 - `'browser'`: always open urls in the internet browser

+### Click action

+Use the `disableClick` option to disable going to the next map by clicking on the current map.
+This will open the map on clicking using the [url protocol](#url-protocol).

 :::details Example